-Under special circumstances, the grade of $\underline{I}$ (Incomplete) may be submitted for candidates who show potential for passing student teaching and completing the program or who pass the test but need additional experience in the classroom setting.
+Under special circumstances, the grade of I (Incomplete) may be submitted for candidates who show potential for passing student teaching and completing the program or who pass the test but need additional experience in the classroom setting.

 Candidates who are given a grade of "I" because they show potential, but need additional experience will be asked to complete a remediation agreement.
 Remediation agreements are individual educational programs developed based on specific needs of the candidate.
-A student teacher, who demonstrates unsatisfactory progress or a deficiency in one or more areas, may be referred by their university supervisor to the Community Outreach & Field Placement Services to:
+A student teacher, who demonstrates unsatisfactory progress or a deficiency in one or more areas, may be referred by their university supervisor to:

-- a) complete a required remediation agreement, which may include auditing of specific courses, or - b) receive an incomplete grade, and complete a remediation agreement prior to reassignment.
+- a) complete a remediation agreement, and - b) receive an incomplete grade.

-The student teacher, who does not progress to the level where he/she can teach a full load for a minimum of four (4) weeks but shows potential, may also be referred to COFPS for remediation.
 Remediation plans may result in an extension of the number of weeks required to successfully complete the student teaching experience.